MarkPThomas/MarkPThomas/README.md

 - Avid mountaineer, rock climber, ice climber, skier, backpacker, sea kayaker, whitewater paddler, packrafter
 - Passionate about photography, digital art, drawing & painting
 - Loves all things map & GIS-related
+- I’m looking to collaborate with other content creators
+- 2021 Goals: Fully transition from structural engineering to the field of software development

 ### Connect with Me: